BluntSporks/abbreviation/README.md

 There are a few exceptions to the above rules for common, well-established forms.
 * ct and pt can be used for ction and ption if the abbreviation would be too short otherwise, for example, act and opt.
 * x can be used for trans even though it is not a letter of the word.
+* Some whole words are OK, such as fact for factorial.

 ## List
 * abbrev = abbreviate, abbreviation